Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. | **rasterfile** Name of the raster file containing the base
      elevation values.
 This is a string variable.
 The file should be formatted as outlined in Appendix :ref:
    | .

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Elevation from raster file

 --------------